 Seventy one percent of CMOs have strong top- and bottom-line impact, but over half are struggling in their careers.
 Better leadership skills would up the career prospects of many marketers.
-For our new book The 12 Powers of a Marketing Leader, Patrick Barwise and I have conducted the largest study to date, with detailed data on over 8,600 leaders in more than 170 countries (over 68,000 profiles), on what it takes for marketers to drive the business and to succeed in their careers.
+For our new book The 12 Powers of a Marketing Leader, Patrick Barwise and I have conducted the largest study to date, involving over 68,000 executive assessments, on what it takes for marketers to drive the business and to succeed in their careers.

 How can marketers achieve both business impacts and career success?
 If you follow my blog, you ‘ll know that I’ve spent the best part of the last four years researching marketing leadership.
 Data collection and analysis are now completed (see below).
 What we’ve learned has completely changed my view of what matters in marketing—and I think it will change that of many marketers as well.